krysta-arwen/krysta-arwen.github.io/_posts/2018-03-23-Milford-Sound-Days-2-and-3.md

 ---
 layout: post
 title: The Milford Sound Days 2 and 3
-excerpt: "I continue my adventure in the Milford Sound"
+excerpt: "I continue my adventure in the Milford Sound."
 categories: [New Zealand]
 comments: false
 image: